 Poorly-paid Pakistani miners dig up salt blocks to be sold as expensive salt — it’s just evaporated sea salt.
 And due purely to marketing hype, Himalayan salt is 10-20% more expensive than your regular salt.

 What makes it pink?

 Well, this is kind of easy.
-Think pink color is caused by iron oxide, better known as rust.
-During this period of earth’s history, iron banded formations were being eroded depositing the iron oxide near the developing salt deposits.
+The pink color is probably caused by iron oxide, better known as rust.
+During the period of the earth’s history when these salt deposits formed, iron-banded formations were being eroded depositing the iron oxide near the developing salt deposits.

 However, not all Himalayan salt is pink — it varies from green to white to various shades of red depending on which contaminants are found in the salt.
 But most of the popular types of this salt are almost always pink.

 Nevertheless, the facts are that Himalayan salt contains contaminants, like iron, magnesium, and potassium, at higher levels than those found in table salt.
 It also contains traces of other metals, such as mercury, arsenic, lead, uranium oxide, and thallium, although those are in amounts that probably are not different than what is found in typical sea salt.

 What are the health benefits facts of Himalayan salt?